Hampton Residents and Taxpayers

 - Cards are valid as long as residency in Hampton (or ownership of property in town) continues.
 (Please let us know of any changes to name, address or phone numbers.)

-Non-residents who work in Hampton may apply for free library cards.
-Proof of employment in town is required, along with a photo ID.
+Non-residents who work in Hampton or who work for a business that has a current Hampton Chamber of Commerce Membership may apply for free library cards.
+Proof of employment is required, along with a photo ID.
 Non-residents who do not work in town may purchase a card.

 - 4-month cards are available for $20 per year